 The Old Bell Hotel and Restaurant, Grade I listed hotel and restaurant in Malmesbury, England

-The Abbey Row restaurant inside serves English dishes beneath a ceiling decorated with hand-painted gold stars and medieval-inspired designs.
+The restaurant inside serves English dishes beneath a ceiling painted with gold stars and medieval-inspired motifs.
+This makes the dining room a memorable setting for an evening meal.

-The building preserves an original 13th-century ashlar fire hood, one of the earliest examples of a domestic fireplace design in England.
-This architectural element shows the sophistication of early medieval home construction.
+Inside the building there is an original 13th-century ashlar fire hood, one of the earliest known examples of a domestic fireplace design in England.
+It is still visible today and gives a sense of how heating was handled in early medieval homes.

 The community of curious travelers